ilhan007/ui5con-app/docs/Step7_Detail_FilterBar.md

 ```

 Once we get the layouting and styles done, lets move to interaction.
-We will implement 4 main actions for our component
+We will implement 4 main actions for our component:
 - filtering by search criteria
-- orderging descending by status
+- ordering descending by status
 - ordering ascending by status
 - creating an item (we will do this in the next step)

-As we did in the last step - we should first implement these actions in the `Detail` component and propagate them as properties to the `FilterBar` component.
+As we did in the last step, we should first implement these actions in the `Detail` component and propagate them as properties to the `FilterBar` component.

-Lets pass the following in the `Detail`'s `jsx`
+Lets pass the following in the `Detail`'s `jsx`:

 ```html
 <FilterBar